Discover new ideas with a First-Year Seminar at Northern Vermont University-Johnson.

 In this course we will study the history and content of mathematics’ most famous puzzles.
 The essence of mathematics is not about doing boring calculations, and you won’t see any of those in this course.
 Instead mathematics is about answering questions and solving puzzles that can improve lives and advance society.
 In short, mathematics is about making the world a better place.
 This course will examine some of the great “puzzles” of mathematics and put them into a historical context.
 We’ll study the challenges faced by humans throughout history and learn how mathematics came to their rescue to get the problem solved.
 No mathematical background is required.
 This semester this course will have a special focus on the historical development of the computer from the industrial revolution to present times.

-Songwriting for Beginners: Finding Your Inner Dylan
+Songwriting: Finding Your Inner Dylan

 Dreams, Freedom, and Wonder